sahil10023/Basic-TODO-APP/README.md

 1. To add a task, type it in the input field and click the "Add" button or press Enter.
 2. To mark a task as completed, click on the task item.
+3. To delete a task, click the Delete button next to the task.

 ## Technologies Used